HAVE YOU EVER HEARD OF THE DC TOPA LAW?

 DC’s Tenant Opportunity to Purchase Act (TOPA) is a statute loaded with challenge and ambiguity.
 Much to the consternation of practitioners, maybe they be real estate agents, lenders or title companies, or sellers/landlords, this statute has caused confusion and delay in many real estate transactions in DC.
 As much as 33% of pending sales each month are proposed because of perceived or actual non-compliance with the statute.

-DC’s Department of Housing and community Development has multiple sub-agencies, including the Office of the Tenant Advocate and the Rental Conversion and Sale Division, dedicated to administering the vagaries of the statute and/or providing advice to landlords and tenants.
+DC’s Department of Housing and Community Development has multiple sub-agencies, including the Office of the Tenant Advocate and the Rental Conversion and Sale Division, dedicated to administering the vagaries of the statute and/or providing advice to Landlords and Tenants.
 Because of the potential liability associated with non-compliance, title underwriters impose even higher standards than the statute requires to ensure complete compliance.
-Meanwhile, tenants game the system and take advantage of rights accorded them, even outside the context in which they were intended to adhere.
-Finally, tenant associations, arguably group the City Council most had in mind whenenacting the legislation, remain underserved and are frequently undermined by landlords bent on selling a large apartment building as quickly as posible to a large hedge fund, without regard to even a good faith effort toward statutory compliance.
+Meanwhile, Tenants game the system and take advantage of rights accorded them, even outside the context in which they were intended to adhere.
+Finally, tenant associations, arguably the group The City Council most had in mind when enacting the legislation, remaining undeserved and are frequently undermined by landlords bent on selling a large apartment building as quickly as possible to a large fund, without regard to even a good faith effort toward statutory compliance.

 Knowing and understanding the various actors and statutory nuances enables us to represent, negotiate and structure win-win solutions to a variety of circumstances.
-We offer services as small as managing the Offer of Sale/Notice Process, to facilitating a healthy and mutually beneficial negotiation between disputing parties, to representing landlords and tenant association, to condo conversions and litigation.
+We offer services as a small as managing the Offer of the Sale/notice process, to facilitating a healthy and mutually beneficial negotiation between disputing parties, to representing landlords and tenant associations, to condo conversions and litigation.